If your pooch is approaching pension age, they need a little extra TLC.

 Is there an age limit for pet insurance?

-If your pet is insured and you’re paying your premiums, you’ll find most policies will cover your dog’s lifespan.
+If your pet is insured and you’re paying your premiums, you should find most policies will cover your dog’s lifespan.

 If you’re starting a policy, you might find your insurer sets a minimum and maximum age limit.
-The minimum age is usually around eight weeks.
+The minimum age is usually around 8 weeks, though some providers go as low as 6 weeks.

-Some firms don’t set a maximum age limit, others may not insure dogs that are older than five.
+Some firms don’t set a maximum age limit, others may not insure dogs that are older than 5 years old.
+If in doubt, check in with the insurer.

 Why does it cost more to insure an older dog?